ViniciusOliveiraAndrade/-.CLASS-PROTOTYPE.-Gym-Control/README.md

 This prototype needs Java 7 onwards, Hibernate 4 and  Mysql connector java version 5.1.23.

 All jar in lib folder.

+## Introduction

+This is a system that control the Gym user activities, and the trainer recommendations.

 ## To be define